Join us for the inaugural Banter with Bigwigs presented by United Way KFL&A Next Gen

 DuPont Kingston Technology Centre Site Leader & DuPont Canada Innovation Leader

-George Jacob is a Senior Technology Leader in DuPont and is currently located in Kingston, Ontario, Canada.
+George is a Senior Technology Leader at DuPont and is currently located in Kingston, Ontario, Canada.
 While George is originally from India, his professional career started in the United States where he has been for the last 24 years.
 George completed his Masters and Ph.D. degree in the U.S. in Materials Science & Engineering with an emphasis on Polymer Engineering from the University of Tennessee, Knoxville, while doing his graduate research in carbon fiber composites at the Oak Ridge National Laboratory (ORNL).
 Since then, working for global companies like Dow Chemical and DuPont, he has gained 16+ years of industrial experience in a variety of leadership roles in corporate and business R&D focused on technology, innovation and people, delivering value and growth to the company.
 In May 2019, he was honored to be appointed the DuPont Kingston Technology Centre (KTC) Site Leader and DuPont Canada Innovation Leader.
 The DuPont KTC has evolved over its more than 60 years of operations to play a specialized role in the development and scale-up of new processes and small lots manufacturing of strategic high value materials – from laboratory proof-of-concept, to semi-works piloting development, and commercialization.
 The Centre staff help to get technology to market sooner and more cost efficiently by resolving the challenges of scaling-up new technologies.
 George has co-authored over 50 peer reviewed conference and journal publications, has 15 issued US patents, and has been invited to serve on multiple advisory boards and innovation councils.

 Senior Financial Advisor, Assante Financial Management Ltd. Fenlon Division

-A graduate of Queen’s University, Jane Lapointe joined Fenlon Financial in 1996 as an associate with firm founder, Walter Fenlon.
+A graduate of Queen’s University, Jane joined Fenlon Financial in 1996 as an associate with firm founder, Walter Fenlon.
 The firm became Assante Financial Management Ltd. in 2001.
 Now a Senior Wealth Advisor, Jane advises individuals & families in creating and maintaining strong financial legacies.
 In 2020, Jane obtained her MFA-P (Master Financial Advisor – Philanthropy) designation from the Canadian Association of Gift Planners to effectively guide her clients with their strategic philanthropic goals.

 Jane is actively involved in the community.
 As the United Way 2022 Campaign Chair, Jane believes we each have the ability to make a difference by living each day with curiosity and generosity of spirit.